 Wine aerator decanters are shaped like decanters but have an aerator fixed to the opening.
+After you uncork a bottle with a wine opener, it's placed right on top.
 But it’s a simpler kind of aerator, one that maximizes surface area through pouring.
 The wine isn’t forced through a funnel of pressurized oxygen.
 It’s poured over nodes that disperse it outward or turn it into a spray of small droplets which cascade down the sides of the decanter.

 The wine then comes to rest in a vessel that maximizes its surface area.
 If you’re going to use one of these, just know that it’s not going to be necessary to decant the wine for very long after pouring it through the aerator.
 Probably 10–15 minutes.
 Also note that you should still not be pouring aged red wines or delicate, light-bodied whites through the aerator.

 If you’re short on counter space and looking for a combination of an aerator and a decanter, we’ve got a collection of the best wine aerator and decanter combinations right here.
 Here are our top six wine aerator decanters.

 Wine Aerating vs Decanting: Whichever You Choose, You'll Be Okay

 If you're putting effort into home wine storage, you've got to follow up with excellent wine serving.
 The great part about aerating and decanting wine is that you don't have to be in the process of becoming a sommelier to do it.
 It's easy!
 Though if you do want to, we've got some great resources on sommelier classes and courses, sommelier certification levels, and prepping for the master sommelier exam (or any other level of certification).
 Sorry, went off on bit of a tangent there.
 The point is, this is all easy.
 You don't need any special training to make your wine taste like you paid 100% more for it.